maarten-pennings/6502/6gpio/README.md

 This first approach is ok for a free run, but as soon as we start writing real programs, the loops are typically much smaller, so monitoring an address line no longer works.

+### 6.1.2.
+Address range

-Well, enter the second approach.
+Enter the second approach.
 We had a clever idea of having wait loops on specific address ranges.
 As long as the wait loop executes in that range, some address pins have a fixed value.
 As long as the wait loop executes in another range, that address pins has the opposite value.
 We can use that for creating a blink with configurable.